neuralmagic/sparseml/docs/integrations/ultralytics.md

 * `--export-onnx` - Exports the final model to ONNX after training completes.
 Required for inference with the [DeepSparse](https://github.com/neuralmagic/deepsparse) engine
-* `--use-leaky-relu` - LeakyReLU runs best on the DeepSparse engine.
+* `--use-leaky-relu` - LeakyReLU runs best on the DeepSparse Engine.
 Setting this flag overrides the default SiLU activations with LeakyReLU.
 If using pre-trained weights be sure that the pre-trained model also used LeakyReLU activations
 * `--disable-ema` - Exponential moving average (EMA) is not currently supported when